 The researchers also picked these cancers because they are worryingly on the rise in Oman.

 Studies have shown that the number of breast cancer cases in the sultanate nearly doubled between 1996 and 2008.
 Approximately one in five Omani women will be diagnosed with breast cancer in their lifetime, and it is the second leading cause of death in Oman.

-Breast cancer patients in Oman are typically younger than in Europe and North America.
-It’s hard to pinpoint an exact cause, but experts have cited poor education and awareness, cultural barriers and a lack of regular screenings for the disease.
+Breast cancer patients in Oman are typically younger than those in Europe and North America.
+It’s hard to pinpoint an exact cause, but experts have cited poor education and awareness, cultural barriers, and a lack of regular screenings for the disease.

 Prostate cancer shows a similar picture.
 Ten years ago, it overtook stomach cancer to become the number one cancer among Omani men.

 “We get cancers at an earlier age here, and it’s more aggressive.
 Some people think it could be genetic, and others talk about urbanization and the lifestyle that comes with it—the unhealthy food, the pollution and the smoking,” says al-Zadjali.